Water Heater Leaking? Causes, Dangers & What To Do Immediately

 Get matched with companies for your specific needs

-Discovering your water heater leaking is alarming — and for good reason.
-Left unchecked, even a small leak can cause serious water damage, mold growth, and in gas-powered units, dangerous safety hazards.
-The good news is that not every leak means you need a new water heater right away.
+Discovering your water heater leaking is alarming, and for good reason.
+Left unchecked, even a small drip can cause serious water damage, mold growth, and in gas-powered units, dangerous safety hazards.
+The good news is that not every leak means you need a brand new water heater right away.

-In this guide, you'll learn exactly what causes water heaters to leak, what the location of your leak tells you about the problem, and the precise steps to take the moment you discover it.
-We'll also cover the real safety risks, how to make a smart repair-vs-replacement decision, and the best prevention habits to keep your unit running for years to come — whether you have a tank model or a tankless system.
+In this 2026 guide, you'll learn exactly what causes water heaters to leak, what the location of your leak tells you about the underlying problem, and the precise steps to take the moment you discover one.
+We'll also cover the real safety risks, how to make a smart repair vs. replacement decision using current installation pricing, and the best prevention habits to keep your unit running for years, whether you have a tank model or a tankless system.

 Key Pinch Points

-• Leak location is your best clue to the cause and severity
+• Leak location is your best clue to cause and severity

-• Shut off water and power immediately when a leak is found
+• Shut off water and power immediately when a leak appears

 Find Trusted & Licensed Plumbers in Ohio